 2.1 Theoretical development

 Throughout the resting period, an organism accumulates units of some quantity.
-The instantaneous rate of accumulation depends on the ambient temperature, and the resting period ends when a certain level of that quantity has been accumulated.
+The instantaneous rate of accumulation depends on the ambient temperature.
+The resting period ends when a certain level of the quantity has accumulated.
 For trees, this quantity can be heat, for example in degree-day models (Colombo, 1998) or more recent nonlinear models (Chuine, 2000; Desbiens, 2007).
 For insects, the quantity can be the proportion of the corresponding life-cycle stage that they have completed (Cobbold & Powell, 2011; Régnière, St-Amant, & Duval, 2012).
-Since the development rate is also temperature dependent, this quantity is ultimately also a measure of accumulated heat.
+Since the development rate is temperature dependent, this quantity ultimately measures accumulated heat.
+This concept of an accumulating quantity is “still the most important assumption in plant and animal phenology modelling” (Chuine & Régnière (2017).

 We denote time by t in days and temperature by x = x(t) in degrees Celsius.
-The instantaneous rate of accumulation is some nonnegative function of temperature, denoted by R = R(x).
-For the range of temperatures that occur during a winter resting phase in mid-high latitudes, R(x) is an increasing function.
-Indeed, while developmental rates typically decrease when temperatures exceed an upper threshold (Deutsch et al., 2008; Amarasekare & Coutinho, 2014), such temperatures do not generally arise during the resting phase.
-The resting period begins at some time t0 and ends at such time t* when the accumulated quantity reaches a certain threshold level F. As noted by Chuine & Régnière (2017), this concept of an accumulating quantity is “still the most important assumption in plant and animal phenology modelling”.
-The fundamental equation that connects all these quantities and determines the end of the resting period is
+The instantaneous rate of accumulation is some nonnegative increasing function of temperature, denoted by R = R(x).
+While developmental rates may decrease when temperatures exceed an upper threshold (Deutsch et al., 2008; Amarasekare & Coutinho, 2014), such temperatures do not generally arise during the winter resting period in mid-high latitudes.
+The resting period begins at time t0 and ends at time t* when the accumulated quantity reaches the threshold level F. Chuine & Régnière (2017), The fundamental equation that connects all these quantities and determines the end of the resting period is